RushitSolanki/lanshare/README.md

 ## Network Requirements

-- UDP port 7878 must be open for discovery
+- UDP port 7878 must be open for discovery and text sharing
 - Network must support UDP broadcast
 - Firewall should allow UDP traffic on port 7878

 ## Security Considerations

-- Discovery messages are not encrypted (for local network use)
+- Discovery and text messages are not encrypted (for local network use)
 - Peer IDs are randomly generated UUIDs
 - No authentication mechanism (trusts local network)
 - Consider implementing encryption for production use